DETAILED ACTION

 When considering subject matter eligibility under 35 U.S.C.
 101, it must be determined whether the claim is directed to one of the four statutory categories of invention, i.e., process, machine, manufacture, or composition of matter.
 If the claim does fall within one of the statutory categories, it must then be determined whether the claim is directed to a judicial exception (i.e., law of nature, natural phenomenon, and abstract idea), and if so, it must additionally be determined whether the claim is a patent-eligible application of the exception.
 If an abstract idea is present in the claim, any element or combination of elements in the claim must be sufficient to ensure that the claim amounts to significantly more than the abstract idea itself.

-The steps/functions disclosed above and in the independent claims recite the abstract idea of Certain Methods of Organizing Human Activity because the claimed limitations are performing entity close management comprising the execution of task objects; monitoring the status of the task objects; flagging the status of a completed task object; determining downstream nodes of the selected node; identifying contingent downstream nodes; and flagging the status of task objects, which is managing personal behavior and interactions.
+The steps/functions disclosed above and in the independent claims recite the abstract idea of Certain Methods of Organizing Human Activity because the claimed limitations are performing entity close management comprising the execution of task objects; monitoring the status of the task objects; flagging the status of a completed task object; determining downstream nodes of the selected node; identifying contingent and non-contingent downstream nodes; flagging the status of task objects; and controlling execution of the task objects represented by the downstream nodes based on the contingent property, the non-contingent property, and status of task objects represented by predecessor nodes, including: causing a task executor to withhold or permit execution of the task object, which is managing personal behavior and interactions.
 The Applicant’s claimed limitations are performing entity close management, which recite the abstract idea of Organizing Human Activity.

-The steps/functions disclosed above and in the independent claims recite the abstract idea of Mental Process because the claimed limitations are performing entity close management comprising the execution of task objects; monitoring the status of the task objects; flagging the status of a completed task object; determining downstream nodes of the selected node; identifying contingent downstream nodes; and flagging the status of task objects, which are observations, judgments, and evaluations of the human mind.
+The steps/functions disclosed above and in the independent claims recite the abstract idea of Mental Process because the claimed limitations are performing entity close management comprising the execution of task objects; monitoring the status of the task objects; flagging the status of a completed task object; determining downstream nodes of the selected node; identifying contingent & non-contingent downstream nodes; flagging the status of task objects, and controlling execution of the task objects represented by the downstream nodes based on the contingent property, the non-contingent property, and status of task objects represented by predecessor nodes, including: causing a task executor to withhold or permit execution of the task object, which are observations, judgments, and evaluations of the human mind.
 Additionally, the flagging of the status of tasks can be performed utilizing pen & paper.
 The Applicant’s claimed limitations are performing entity close management, which recite the abstract idea of Mental Process.

-In addition, dependent claims 2-10 and 12-19 further narrow the abstract idea and recite further defining the identification of non-contingent downstream nodes; the execution of a task object; removing the invalid status of the task object; creating the entity close scheme; and changing the status of the pseudo task object.
+In addition, dependent claims 5-10 and 15-19 further narrow the abstract idea and recite further defining the removing the invalid status of the task object; creating the entity close scheme; and changing the status of the pseudo task object.
 These processes are similar to the abstract idea noted in the independent claims because they further the limitations of the independent claims which recite a certain method of organizing human activity which include managing personal behavior as well as mental process.
 Accordingly, these claim elements do not serve to confer subject matter eligibility to the claims since they recite abstract ideas.

 Claim Rejections - 35 USC § 103